aawilson166/project2/README.md

 # project2

-full stack app where the user can find Mountain bike trails, add new trails, edit existing trails and delete old trails
+full stack app where the user can find Mountain bike trails, add new trails, edit existing trails and delete old trails.

 1/2 - setup all routes & add basic styling